fredboys/compare-mate/README.md

 # Security Features

 * Users can not deduce any urls that is not related to their profile.
-They will get a custom 404 Not Found page.
+They will get a custom 404 Not Found page or be redirected to the honme page.

 * Error messages for incorrect inputs on product create form